Bencourt/gdaps2-2191-Team-C/doc/Presentations.md

   We wrote the presentation 2 together in a meeting on the thursday before the presentation day.
 We split up the tasks, worked together, and edited each other's slides until the presentation was complete.

 ## Milestone 3
+  We wrote the presentation 3 yesterday while frantically working on the code.
+Everyone was extremely caffinated.
+That might have just been me.
+Since it was such a short presentation, we spent quite a lot of the time working on the code as opposed to the presentation.

 ## Milestone 4